Identity protection

 Learn how to set up and administrate identity protection feature.

-Identity protection extends WithSecure Cloud Protection for Salesforce capabilities beyond file and URL scanning.
-It detects when Salesforce user accounts – both internal (standard) and external (community) – may have been exposed in third-party data breaches.
+Identity protection is a feature of WithSecure Cloud Protection for Salesforce (CPSF) that goes beyond file and URL scanning.
+It checks whether Salesforce user accounts – both internal (standard) and external (community) – have appeared in known third-party data breaches.

-It gives Salesforce admins visibility into identity risks that standard Salesforce controls don’t surface, such as reused or leaked passwords.
-By using continuously updated breach intelligence, identity protection helps you detect compromised accounts before attackers can exploit them for data exposure, fraud, impersonation, or unauthorized access.
+Identity protection gives Salesforce admins visibility into identity risks that standard Salesforce controls don’t surface, such as reused or leaked passwords.
+By continuously checking users against updated breach data, it helps you detect compromised accounts before attackers

 Identity protection is built into WithSecure Cloud Protection for Salesforce and requires no separate license or integration.
 It requires active WithSecure Cloud Protection for Salesforce user-based licenses.